Gervase Elwes

 Gervase Henry Cary-Elwes, DL (15 November 1866 – 12 January 1921), better known as Gervase Elwes, was an English tenor of great distinction, who exercised a powerful influence over the development of English music from the early 1900s up until his death in 1921 due to a railroad accident in Boston at the height of his career.

 Background to his career

+Elwes was born in Billing Hall, Northampton, the son of Valentine Dudley Henry Cary-Elwes (1832-1909) and his second wife, Alice Geraldine, daughter of Rev. Henry Ward, of Killinchy, County Down, brother of the 3rd Viscount Bangor.
+A relative was the famous miser John Elwes.